sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 1. Save the changes.

 ### Edit the state.json file

-1. Copy the file *state.json* from the *setup* folder to the *storage* folder.
-This file is your deployment manifest and it's part of the device template you set up in the IoT Central application.

 1. Edit the *state.json* file in the *storage* folder to add your IoT Central connection information.
 You made a note of these values when you created your IoT Central application: